Verasoniya/PeachBlossoms/README.md

 # Peach Blossoms

-<strong>This project is a website to display makeup data from the <a href="https://makeup-api.herokuapp.com/">MAKEUP API</a>.
-There are various brands of makeup displayed.</strong>
+<strong>This project is a website to display cosmetics data from the <a href="https://makeup-api.herokuapp.com/">MAKEUP API</a>.
+There are various brands of cosmetics displayed.</strong>

 </div>
 <br>